• Skip to primary navigation

 Jump to Recipe ↓

-Super creamy Acai Smoothie made from frozen acai pulp, which can be enjoyed both for breakfast and at snack time.
+Acai Smoothie is a creamy drink made from frozen acai pulp, which can be enjoyed both for breakfast and snack time.
 Plus, tips for the perfect smoothie!

 acai smoothie in a glass with fruits on the side